Red Lentil and Sweet Potato Soup with Curry and Coconut Milk

 - Add coconut milk and cook soup at the barest possible simmer for about 10 minutes, taking care not to let the mixture boil after the coconut milk has been added.

-- Season with sea salt to taste and serve hot, with a dollop or fat free Greek yogurt or light sour cream if desired.
+- Season with sea salt to taste and serve hot, with a dollop of Greek yogurt or sour cream if desired.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Sweet potatoes and red lentils are both great low-glycemic ingredients, and using light coconut milk makes this Crockpot (or Stovetop) Red Lentil and Sweet Potato Soup with Curry and Coconut Milk suitable for phase 2 or 3 of the South Beach Diet.
 Limit portion sizes for phase 2, since dried beans are limited to 1/3 to 1/2 cup serving.
 This is probably too high in carbs for a traditional low-carb eating plan.

 Use Soup Recipes to find more interesting soups like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
 Click here for more Slow Cooker / Pressure Cooker Recipes on my other site!